 Data Preprocessing

-The first step in PCA is data preprocessing, which involves standardising or normalising the data.
+The first step in PCA is data preprocessing, which involves standardizing or normalizing the data.
 This step ensures that all features have the same scale, as PCA is sensitive to the scale of the features.
-For instance, if the dataset contains features with different units (e.g., weight in kilograms and height in centimetres), the feature with the larger scale could dominate the principal components.
+For instance, if the dataset contains features with different units (e.g., weight in kilograms and height in centimeters), the feature with the larger scale could dominate the principal components.

 Standardisation involves subtracting and dividing the mean by the standard deviation for each feature, resulting in a dataset with a mean of zero and a standard deviation of one.
 This process ensures that each feature contributes equally to the analysis.